rohan1112/MySQL-Learning/Day 3.md

 ## 80. Write a query on the Customers table that will find the highest rating in each city.
 Put the output in this form : for the city (city) the highest rating is : (rating).

-    SELECT city,MAX(rating) rating FROM customers GROUP BY city  ;
+     SELECT concat("For the city ",city," highest rating is ",MAX(rating)) as "City with max Rating" FROM customers GROUP BY city  ;

 ## 81. Write a query that will produce the SNUM values of all salespeople with orders currently in the Orders table (without any repeats).